sit3057082025/BackendTask8.1C/README.md

    <img src="screenshots/img_ollama.png" width="700">

-c) Then, in your backend (this project) terminal, run
+c) Then, in your backend (this project) terminal (in new from above 6.b terminal), run
    ```python main-ollama.py```

 d) Then, either test the route points in postman as below (Steps 7a, 7b).